ylgrgyq/resilience-for-clojure/README.md

 ;; set consumer for on-state-transition-event (set-on-state-transition-event-consumer! testing-breaker (fn [from-state to-state] (log/info ...)))

-;; I'm not going to list all the available events you can consume to ;; please refer to the doc or the codes to get more details ...
+;; omit other available events you can consume to
+;; please refer to the doc or the codes to get more details ...